bmvdgeijn/WASP/snp/README.md

      Path to HDF5 file to write genotype probabilities to.
-This option can only be used if the input VCF files provide genotype likelihoods (GL in the FORMAT specifier).
+This option can only be used if the input VCF files provide genotype likelihoods (GL in the VCF FORMAT specifier) or input impute files contain genotype probabilities.

 *  --haplotype HAPLOTYPE_OUTPUT_FILE [optional]

      Path to HDF5 file to write haplotypes to.
-This option can only be used if the input VCF files provide genotypes (GT in the VCF FORMAT specifier).
-The genotypes should be phased (| haplotype separator).
-If the genotypes are unphased (/ haplotype separator) a warning is printed.
+This option can only be used if the input VCF files provide genotypes (GT in the VCF FORMAT specifier) or the impute files contain haplotypes.
+The genotypes should be phased (| haplotype separator in GT field).
+If the genotypes are unphased (/ haplotype separator in GT field)  a warning is printed.

 *  --snp_index SNP_INDEX_OUTPUT_FILE [optional]